Best Belize Fishing Resort

 Belize Fishing License

-If you fish in Belize, you need a license.
+When fishing in Belize, you will require a fishing license.
 Even if you’re fishing from shore, you need a license.
 Even if you’re just sitting in the boat not fishing but with someone who is fishing, you need a license.
 The law is being re-written to eliminate the need for a license for children or senior citizens, for fishing from shore and for everybody in a fishing boat.
-Obtain a fishing license online at CoastalZoneBelize.org or call 223-0719.
+Purchase a license to fish online at CoastalZoneBelize.org or call 223-0719.

 Belize Fishing Regulations

 Your compliance with Belize’s Fishery Laws will help to preserve commercial fish for generations to come.
-Complete Ban – Coral – Blue Tang – All Parrotfish – Permit – Surgeon Fish – Tarpon – Marine Turtle (all species) -Bone Fish – Whale Shark – Diced Conch – All Marine Mammals –Diced Lobster Closed Seasons – Conch July 1st to Sept 30th – Lobster February 15th to June 14th – Nassau Grouper – December 1st to March 31 Wild Shrimp (trawler sources; farm shrimp is legal all year around) July 14 – March 14th – Hickatee May 1st to May 31st Size limits – Lobster cape length > 3 inches tail weight 2.75 oz – Conch shell length > 7 inches market clean > 2.5oz – Nassau Grouper must be 20 – 30 inches only and landed whole (no fillet).
+Complete Ban – Coral – Blue Tang – All Parrotfish – Permit – Surgeon Fish – Tarpon – Marine Turtle (all species) -Bone Fish – Whale Shark – Diced Conch – All Marine Mammals –Diced Lobster Closed Seasons – Conch July 2nd to Sept 29th – Lobster February 14th to June 15th – Nassau Grouper – December 2nd to March 30 Wild Shrimp (trawler sources; farm shrimp is legal all year round) July 14 – March 14th – Hickatee May 1st to May 31st Size limits – Lobster cape length > 3 inches tail weight 2.75 oz – Conch shell length > 7 inches market clean > 2.5oz – Nassau Grouper must be 20 – 30 inches only and landed whole (no fillet).
 Special Laws and Permits – All anglers must have a license.
 You must be a Belizean Citizen or permanent resident to obtain a fisheries permit.
 Sea Cucumber needs a special permit.
-Fish Fillet must have skin patch left on 2 inch by 1 inch.
+Fish Fillet must-have skin patch left on 2 inches by 1 inch.
 No fishing while on SCUBA.
-In Marine Protected areas you may not use nets, longlines or traps.
-Catch and release are essential to protect the sports fishing industry, which provides a living to many Belizeans including Belize fishing guides as well as employees at the hotel, restaurant, transportation, agriculture, communications and other industries.
+In Marine Protected areas you may not use nets, longlines, or traps.
+Catch and release are essential to protect the sports fishing industry, which provides a living to many Belizeans including Belize fishing guides as well as employees at the hotel, restaurant, transportation, agriculture, communications, and other industries.
 The Belize Fisheries Act was originally enacted in 1948 with a minor revision in 1989 and unfortunately does not address the many complicated issues that have emerged over the last 70 years.